-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Adjust Brightness in the Menu, then press the ENTER

-button.

-- The Adjust Brightness screen displays.

-- The Adjust Brightness field shows the current brightness setting, from 1 4.

-- Press the UP

-button to decrease the brightness of the display (make the display darker). - Press the DOWN button to increase the brightness of the display (make the display lighter).
+- Use the DOWN ▼ button, as necessary, to highlight Adjust Brightness in the Main Menu, then press the ENTER ↓ button. - The Adjust Brightness screen displays. - The Brightness field shows the current brightness setting, from 1 - 4. - Press the DOWN ▼ button to increase the brightness of the display (make the display lighter). - When the brightness setting reaches 4 and the DOWN button is pressed again, the brightness setting returns to 1.